FINANCIAL INSTITUTIONS

 Financial Institutions’ Near-Term (FINT) Criteria

 In May 2024, the SBTi released FINT Criteria V2, along with a Main Changes Document, Criteria Assessment Indicators for FINT Criteria V2 and an explanatory document that can all be found in the resources section below.
-These documents align with the Corporate Net-Zero Standard, provide clarifications, increase ambition levels, help address challenges raised by FIs, and introduce criteria to address FIs' fossil fuel-related activities.
+These documents align with the Corporate Net-Zero Standard, provide clarifications, increase ambition levels, help address challenges raised by FIs and introduce criteria to address FIs' fossil fuel-related activities.
 A description of the various documents and key changes in FINT Criteria V2 can be found in this news bulletin.

 These documents have gone through multiple rounds of research and drafting, including public consultation, pilot testing, and approvals by the Technical Council and SBTi Board.
 The development process of FINT Criteria V2 followed a streamlined version of the procedures outlined in the Standard Operating Procedure for Development of SBTi Standards because the project was already in an advanced stage of development when the procedure was formally adopted; however, the SBTi adhered to the procedures and processes where possible.
 More information on the development process as well as a list of revisions in FINT Criteria V2 can be found in the Main Changes Document.

-All target submissions from FIs that are received by the SBTi prior to 30 November 2024 can be assessed against criteria version 1.1 or 2.0, subject to completion of the relevant target submission form.
+All near-term target submissions from FIs that are received by the SBTi prior to 30 November 2024 can be assessed against criteria version 1.1 or 2.0, subject to completion of the relevant target submission form.
 FINT Criteria V2 will be required from 30 November 2024, when FINT Criteria V1.1 will be retired.
-FIs that have SBTi-validated targets are not required to update their targets for five years subsequent to their validation date, at which time the targets will need to be aligned with the latest available criteria.
+FIs that have SBTi-validated targets with V1.1 are not required to update their targets for five years subsequent to their validation date, at which time the targets will need to be aligned with the latest available criteria.
 However, FIs are encouraged to update with the latest criteria as soon as possible.

-In addition to the FINT Criteria V2 document, financial institutions can use the SBTi Criteria Assessment Indicators (CAI) to understand the relevant criteria by sector or target type.
+In addition to the FINT Criteria V2 document, financial institutions can use the SBTi Criteria Assessment Indicators (CAI) from page 88 to understand the relevant criteria by sector or target type.
 The CAI consolidates all criteria across SBTi resources, providing businesses with verifiable control points to use when developing science-based targets.
 It also provides clear and concise descriptions of the minimum documentation required to demonstrate alignment with each criteria point.

 What's next?